incubrain/astrotribe/SPEC-DOC.md

 ## GENERAL

-ESM unless we specify CJS
+ESM unless we specify CJS.
 Booleans - ALWAYS prefix with 'is'

+## Function Choice Heirarchy
+1. Use VueUse func if available
+2. Use @ib/core func next
+3. Create func ourselves
+  - if it will likely be reused put it in @ib/core
+  - project specific, in the project

 ## NUXT RELATED

 Use import.meta not process.client etc...

 SFC order: <script setup lang="ts"> then <template> then <style scoped>